Tara VanDerveer: National team

 While the first two games were in the compact Morehouse College gym, filled to capacity with under 5,000 spectators, Team USA would play their third game at the Georgia Dome against Zaire.
 The total attendance of 31,320 broke the record for the largest crowd ever to witness a women's basketball game.
 Zaire was over-matched, and the USA team won 107–47, ensuring a place in the medal rounds.
 The next game was against Australia, one of the stronger teams in the field.
 The game was the first game played by Team USA after the bombing incident which left the team with little sleep.
 The attendance set a new record, with 33,952 spectators.
 The game was close for much of the game, with no team leading by more than six points until late in the second half, when Team USA extended the margin and won 96–79.
 Team USA had a height advantage in the next game against Japan, with no Japanese player standing over six feet tall (1.83 m).
 The USA exploited the advantage, and opened up a 28-point lead, but Japan fought back with three-point shooting and cut the lead to 13 at one point.
 The final margin was 15 points, the closest game to that point.

-After emerging undefeated from the group stage, VanDerveer's team faced Australia again in the semi-final match, winning 93-71.
-They faced Brazil two days later in the championship game, winning 111-87 and earning USA their third Olympic gold in women's basketball.
+After emerging undefeated from the group stage, VanDerveer's team faced Australia again in the semi-final match, winning 93–71.
+They faced Brazil two days later in the championship game, winning 111–87 and earning USA their third Olympic gold in women's basketball.

 VanDerveer's Olympic team was considered one of the best ever assembled, and compiled a 60–0 record over the course of the year, culminating in a gold medal at the Olympics in Atlanta.

 Coaching tree

-Twelve of VanDerveer's players and assistant coaches have gone on to head coaching positions:
+Thirteen of VanDerveer's players and assistant coaches have gone on to head coaching positions: